 Well, let’s clear the air a bit here.
 The Divi theme is sort of a super set with 87 really cool sub set themes.
 So when you are paying $89, which is anyway not a really huge deal for a product that comes with its own customizing page builder, you actually end up getting access to 87 different themes plugins to choose from.

-But wait! - do have a look below, because ET are currently running a 10% OFF offer - combine this with the Lifetime access and you've got yourself a fantastic deal!
+But wait! - do have a look below, because ET are currently running a 25% OFF offer (Black Friday Weekend) - combine this with the Lifetime access and you've got yourself a fantastic deal!